 Basically, binoculars do two main things for you.
 They increase the size of the image you are viewing, and they let in more light than your eyes can, making images appear brighter in low-light conditions.
 When you first start looking for binoculars, it can be confusing comparing one model to another.

-The first main comparison used in binoculars is power.
-Binocular powers are expressed as two numbers, such as 8x42.
+Start by comparing the binocular power.
+Binocular powers are expressed as two numbers, such as 8x42 binoculars.
 The first number, 8 in this example, is the magnification.
 It expresses the magnification as a factor compared to the naked eye.
 So, an 8 power magnifies the objects in view up to eight times.
 An object would appear to be eight times closer than it would with the naked eye.
 The higher the number the greater the magnification.

 The second number, 42 in this example, is the diameter of the objective lens (the lens furthest from your eyes) in millimeters.
 So, a 42 designation means that the objective lens is 42mm in diameter.
 A larger number indicates a larger lens.
 Large lenses are more bulky, but they also let in more light, making your image clearer – especially in low-light conditions.